REVIEW ARCHITECTURE is an online journal of architecture books updated weekly

 So welcome, welcome to the dream of only one person.

 Review Architecture is an online catalog of informative essays about architecture books.
 On a weekly basis, Review Architecture extracts the value of a given publication, presenting a detailed summary to the reader.
-Aiming at engaging in a wider conversation about a specific publication and its author, each essay presents in time numerous aspects of the author's values and most engaging points of view, as well as his/her intellectual contributions to the topic and specific ideology, career path, and built work.
+Aiming at engaging in a wider conversation about a specific publication and its author, his or her values and most engaging points of view, as well as his/her intellectual contributions to the topic and specific ideology, career path, and built work.
 Review Architecture aims at finding the best architecture books and displaying in full length their most potent ideas.
 Politics, activism, construction, parametric design; these are all topics engaged cross-disciplinarily as avenues for the exchange of knowledge.
 Review Architecture is a way of paying respect to the dedication of those researchers, writers and editors that dedicate their lives diligently pursuing deep knowledge in architecture on the most disruptive of mediums: the publication and distribution of books.
-Review Architecture is a delamination exercise, an intellectual peeling process for the discovery of worthwhile ideas in architectural publications.
+Review Architecture is a delamination exercise, an intellectual discovery of worthwhile ideas in architectural publications.